frantisekvasa/draw_network/README.md

+# draw_network

-# Code to draw (brain) networks from three angles, as "ball-and-stick" diagrams
+Code to draw (brain) networks from three angles, as "ball-and-stick" diagrams

 There are four versions of this function: